 Many business districts are struggling with the highest vacancy rates in decades; the Westside of Los Angeles, including Santa Monica in particular, has been battered.
 On top of that, additional new supply from the pre-pandemic cycle is coming online.
 As a result, commercial and retail rents are softening and have effectively lowered.
 There have been some increases in absorption recently but primarily for short-term commitments.

-Customer services, off-site internet, technology, management, and entertainment-related companies are examples of uses that have already experimented with remote workplaces and coming to the office less frequently.
+Customer services, off-site internet, technology, online casinos, management, and entertainment-related companies are examples of uses that have already experimented with remote workplaces and coming to the office less frequently.
 It stands to reason that employee demands for more at-home and quality family time just for starters will create a permanent change in workforce demands.
 One crucial question is how much vacant commercial space will no longer be needed for the foreseeable future (ten years or longer), and what will the best repurposing strategy be, if any?

 This chasm between flagging office demand and the out-of-control housing market points to an obvious solution: turn older office buildings into residences.
 The home office concept has been around for years, so how hard could it be to turn this the other way around?
 Well, it is not a cakewalk, that’s for sure, and there are numerous costs and obstacles.
 Still, it can be feasible in certain circumstances, especially in a beachfront community like Santa Monica.